ICARS Project Risk Management Policy

 The next step is to decide on the particular response for each identified risk.
 The response should be tailored to the specific risk level (likelihood and impact) ensuring it is suitable and attainable.
 Risk responses include:

-Accepting is a passive action, which involves taking on the risk by doing nothing and enduring the potential impact.
-This option should be used rarely and only in cases where the impact is minimal to nothing and where attempts to mitigate have been explored.
+- Accept: Accepting is a passive action, which involves taking on the risk by doing nothing and enduring the potential impact.
+This option should be used rarely and only in cases where the impact is minimal and where attempts to mitigate have been explored.

 e) Monitor